Laumania/FireworksMania.ModTools/README.md

 This is the place to start when creating mods for Fireworks Mania.

 # Getting started
+Ok lets get started boys and girls - read on to get started.

 ## 1. Getting Unity
 So the first thing you need is Unity.